christianwoehrle/terraform-eks-example/README.md

 kubectl apply -f echo1.yml -f echo2.yml -f ingress_echo1-2.yml
 ```

-And thats for a service with a dedicated ingress resource. looks like everything works together.
+And this command is for a service with a dedicated ingress resource.

 ```
 kubectl apply -f echo3withIngress.yml
 ```

+Looks like everything works together.